FlintTD/blinkenlights/README.md

 # blinkenlights
 Code for an Ardunio blinking light panel and its attendant Python script.

 ### This repo contains all the code which is required to run your very own Arduino-powered panel of "Das Blinkenlights"!

+The intended use for this code is to create a 5" Bay panel which will indicate various computer statuses via blinking LED lights.

+## State of the Blinkenlights
+Currently, the only thing which this code will do is enable an Arduino Uno to blink its onboard LED in relation to how burdened a host computer's CPU is.
+The LED blinks HIGH for an amount of time proportional to 200ms for every 200ms which elapses: 0% usage being not on at all, and 100% being on for the full 200ms.
+This creates a flicker effect, similar to a Hard Drive usage LED commonly found on PC cases.

+I plan to expand this use case to include arbitrary circuitry (such as electric guages or off-board LEDs) with future updates.
+I also plan to expand the amount and kind of data which is sent to the Arduino, to allow for even more plentiful blinkenlights!

 ## Requirements
 + python3